Purinat33/hpc_flask/docs/01-srs.md

 6. **Manual paid**: admin POST to mark paid flips receipt status and audits the action.
 7. **Readiness**: when DB stops, `/readyz` returns 500; when DB returns, `/readyz` returns 200.
 8. **Metrics**: `/metrics` responds with Prometheus text; includes pre-warmed series (counters at 0).
+9. **Tier overrides**:
+   - Setting an override changes the effective tier used in pricing.
+   - Choosing the natural tier removes the override row.
+   - Actions appear in audit.

 ---